 The dental implant healing process hinges on allowing both the tooth and gums to experience as little disturbance as possible.
-An ideal dental implant recovery diet minimises your exposure to hot foods, acidic foods, and hard foods while also avoiding other potential irritation triggers.
+An ideal implant recovery diet minimises your exposure to hot foods, acidic foods, and hard foods while also avoiding other potential irritation triggers.
 Visiting a dentist that offers free consultation can ease your concerns about your recovery.

 Avoiding Hard Foods